recipy/recipy/docs/TestFramework.md

   omitted.
 * `skip`: An optional value.
 If present this test case is marked as skipped.
 The value is the reason for skipping the test case.
+* `skip_py_version`: An optional value.
+If present this test case is marked as skipped if the current Python version is in the list of values.
+Should be used when a patched library does not support a Python version that is supported by recipy.

 For example: